jpritikin/coach/content/docs/me/psychoactive/salvia.md

 [^prause2021]: Prause, N., Siegle, G. J., & Coan, J. (2021).
 Partner intimate touch is associated with increased interpersonal closeness, especially in non-romantic partners. *PLOS ONE, 16*(3), e0246065.

+[^leary1977]: (Probably) Leary, T. (1977) *Exo-Psychology: A Manual on The Use of the Nervous System According to the Instructions of the Manufacturers.* Los Angeles: Starseed/Peace Press.